osfpu/g/README.md

 source ~/.bachrc
 ```

-5. Open a new terminal
+5. Open a new terminal, enter `g --help` and you can see help information if the installation was successful.

 ## User Case